 What is the Code Quest Arcade?

-This year our code Quest Arcade is going virtual!
-Students will be able to share their Scratch coding games on Learn71 so their friends and family anywhere in the world can play them!
-If you would like support creating games with your class class or you are doing coding and would like your projects in the Virtual Arcade please contact (kara.dawson@sd71.bc.ca) for more information.
+This year our code Quest Arcade is happening in person at Lake Trail School on May 13th!
+Students will be there showing off their amazing coding creations and you are welcome to bring your class to share their games or join us as spectators to play!
+If you would like support creating games with your class class or you are doing coding and would like your projects in the Arcade please contact (kara.dawson@sd71.bc.ca) for more information.

 What are the rules?